circuitdao/docs/docs/technical-manual/savings-vaults.md

 $$

 :::info
 Similarly to the situation with collateral vaults, it is possible for CCIDF to change retroactively when the IDF is updated by governance.
-However, since there is no risk of liquidation with savings vault, the impact is limited to the amount of interest earned, which is generally uncritical.
+However, since there is no risk of liquidation with savings vaults, the impact is limited to the amount of interest earned, which is generally uncritical.
 See the Danger box on the [collateral vaults](../collateral-vaults) page for additional info.
 :::

-As with collateral vaults, savers are given a three minute window of flexibility for specifiying the current timestamp vs the actual block timestamp when making depsoits or withdrawals to reduce the likelihood that an operation times out and will fail to be included in the blockchain.
+As with collateral vaults, savers are given a three minute window of flexibility for specifying the current timestamp vs the actual block timestamp when making deposits or withdrawals to reduce the likelihood that an operation times out and will fail to be included in the blockchain.
 Since a malicious vault owner could exploit this flexibility by making deposits in the past and withdrawing in the future to boost their effective savings rate, the actual definition of CCIDF in the savings vault puzzle includes an additional factor IDF^(-3) to reduce the interest accrued by the maximum that can be gained from the timestamp flexibility.

 ## Operations